codefresh-io/docs.codefresh.io/_posts/2023-08-30-aug-release-notes.md

 ### Pipelines: Enforce access to scopes for account
 With this feature, Codefresh admins gain enhanced control over the security of their pipelines by being able to restrict access to specific endpoint scopes.
 Scopes are defined at the account level, ensuring a consistent security baseline for all pipelines.
 These predefined scopes are inherited by every pipeline, which Codefresh admins can override for individual pipelines when necessary.
-To enable this, you need to turn on the `pipelineScopes` feature flag.

  {% include
 image.html